Hemantham/MovieApp/README.md

 ToDos./ Nice to haves..

 Implement better Error and Excetion handling to detect Http codes returned from 3rd party.

+show a waitig animation for log web calls

 Move caching from Runtime Cache to redis or something similar.